 Clove is an evergreen tree, which produces a flower bud that has numerous medicinal properties.
 It is often referred to as clove bud.
 It has a shaft and a head and hence, has the Latin name clavus, meaning nail.
 Clove was extensively used in ancient Indian and Chinese civilizations and it spread to other parts of the world, including Europe, during the seventh and eighth centuries.
 Even now, clove is used widely in several Indian and Chinese cuisines.

 Clove is rich in minerals such as calcium, hydrochloric acid, iron, phosphorus, sodium, potassium, and vitamin A and vitamin C.

 Health Benefits of Clove Essential Oil

-Although it is known primarily for dental issues, the benefits are not limited to it.
+Although it is known primarily for remedying dental issues, the benefits of clove oil are not limited to oral hygiene.
 Clove essential oil can do wonders for you in multiple ways listed below.

 Due to its antiseptic properties, clove essential oil is useful for wound, cuts, scabies, athlete’s foot, fungal infections, bruises, prickly heat, scabies, and other types of injuries.
 It can also be used for treating insect bites and stings.
 It is very strong in nature and should always be used in diluted form, but should be carefully used by people with sensitive skin.